-3614 ever known a community like that, where the golf course closed, went dead, and it increased
+3614 ever known a community like that, where the golf course closed, went dead, and it increased the development plan and the uncertainty with respect to this community, as to what that golf

 3615 property values?
 Obviously, the answer was no.